 The ability to recruit the best candidates for senior positions is absolutely essential for any top-performing business.
 But should the crucial task of sourcing and approaching these individuals to be entrusted to an in-house recruiting team, or should an outside specialist firm be brought in to help manage the hiring process?
 Both have their advantages, and here are some of the key points for a firm to consider when deciding whether or not they need to enlist some outside expertise.

-One of the biggest arguments in favour of relying in-house recruitment teams is that it enables you to avoid the cost of a recruitment firm’s fees.
-The upfront costs of a hire do not tell the whole story though, because any savings made in the recruitment stage can easily be nullified if a recruit does not perform as well as expected in their new role.
-Realising a few months down the line that a mistake has been made and the employee needs to be replaced can be hugely costly for any business, both in terms of time lost and the financial implications of having to go right back to square one of the hiring process.
+One of the biggest arguments in favor of relying on in-house recruitment teams is that it enables you to avoid the cost of a recruitment firm’s fees.
+The upfront costs of hiring do not tell the whole story though, because any savings made in the recruitment stage can easily be nullified if a recruit does not perform as well as expected in their new role.
+Realizing a few months down the line that a mistake has been made and the employee needs to be replaced can be hugely costly for any business, both in terms of time lost and the financial implications of having to go right back to square one of the hiring process.

 Of course, a search firm cannot absolutely guarantee that a hire will be successful any more than an in-house team can, but they can bring a great level of expertise and thoroughness to the search, and in this context using outside specialists can in many cases be the more cost-effective route, even if the initial costs are higher.

 It’s also worth remembering that you only need to pay external firms as and when you need them, whereas keeping a highly skilled in-house team on the books will continue to be a drain on finances even though you may not actually need them all the time.

 On the face of it the in-house recruiter has an advantage here because by working internally day in day out, they will have gained an intimate knowledge of their company and its culture, direction, and needs.
 However, while they may know their own company inside out, they may have less of a clear picture of their industry as a whole.